-Hit the road with us on the German autobahns, which are famous for being the few public roads in the world without speed limits.
+Hit the road with us on the German autobahns, famous for being the few public roads in the world without speed limits.
 Dine with us at the Provencale Sunday market.
 And, of course, have a glass of wine with us in Haut-Médoc, home of one of the most celebrated vineyards in the world.

 We planned to visit beautiful places in Europe in June 2005.
 We had a business meeting in Vienna, and our planning started here.
 In the beginning, we planned to see Bayer, a little bit of the Alps, and maybe a little bit of North Italy.
-But our appetite grew, the more we talked about the trip.
+But our appetite grew the more we talked about the trip.
 And finally, our plan looked as follows:

 - 20 days

 - Ten European countries, including the destinations like Venice, Monaco, French Riviera, Catalunya, Pyrenees, and Bordeaux.

 The plan looked pretty demanding in terms of driving but also included the possibility of seeing a lot.